md499/Volcanoes-Population-Folium/README.md

 All updated changes will be stored in map1.html
 The other .py programs(map_popup, map_advacned, etc) and .html files contain a step-by-step implementation of the this program with each version having a new feature.

-Volcanoes.txt: Contains data of volcanoes across the world world.json: Contains country name, population
+Volcanoes.txt: Contains data of volcanoes across the world - which are analyzed using pandas library in python world.json: Contains country name, population - also analyzed using pandas library